The Witches (novel): Plot

-Shortly after arriving back in England, while the boy is working on the roof of his treehouse, he sees a strange woman in black staring up at him with an eerie smile and quickly registers that she is a witch.
-Later, while the boy is training his pet mice, William and Mary, given to him as a consolation present by his grandmother after the loss of his parents, in the hotel ballroom the "Royal Society for the Prevention of Cruelty to Children" the witches show up for their annual meeting.
-When one of them reaches underneath her hair to scratch at her scalp with a gloved hand, the boy realizes that this is the yearly gathering of England's witches (all of the other women are wearing gloves as well), but he is trapped in the room.
+Shortly after arriving back in England, while the boy is working on the roof of his treehouse, he sees a strange woman in black staring up at him with an eerie smile.
+The woman attempts to coax him down by claiming she has a present, but the boy quickly realises she is a witch and avoids her.

+When the grandmother becomes ill with pneumonia, the doctor orders her to cancel a planned holiday in Norway.
+Instead, they go to a luxury hotel in Bournemouth on England's south coast.
+While the boy is training his pet mice given to him as a consolation present by his grandmother, the hotel ballroom hosts the "Royal Society for the Prevention of Cruelty to Children."
+The boy sneaks into the room beforehand to play with his pet mice, but when various ladies soon enter the room, he hides behind a screen.
+When they reach underneath their hair to scratch at their scalps with gloved hands, the boy realises that this is the yearly gathering of the English witches, and that he is trapped in the now-closed room.
 A young woman goes on stage and removes her entire face, which is a mask.
-The narrator realizes that this is none other than the Grand High Witch herself.
-She expresses her displeasure at the English witches' failure to eliminate enough children.
-The Grand High Witch unveils her master plan: all of England's witches are to purchase sweet shops (with counterfeited money printed by her from a magical money-making machine) and give away free sweets and chocolates laced with a drop of her latest creation: "Formula 86 Delayed-Action Mouse-Maker", a magic potion which turns the consumer into a mouse at a specified time set by the potion-maker.
+The boy realises that she is none other than the Grand High Witch herself.
+She expresses her displeasure at the English witches' failure to eliminate enough children and unveils her master plan: all of England's witches are to purchase sweet shops (with counterfeited money printed by her from a magical money-making machine) and give away free sweets and chocolates laced with a drop of her latest creation: "Formula 86 Delayed-Action Mouse-Maker," a magic potion which turns the consumer into a mouse at a specified time set by the potion-maker.
 The intent is for the children's teachers and parents to unwittingly kill the transformed children.